explosion/thinc/website/docs/usage-config.md

 [`configparser`](https://docs.python.org/3/library/configparser.html):

 1. **JSON-formatted values.** Thinc passes all values through `json.loads` to interpret them.
-You can use atomic values like strings, floats, integers, or booleans, or you can use complex objects such as lists or maps.
+You can use atomic values like strings, floats, integers or booleans, or you can use complex objects such as lists or maps.

 2. **Structured sections.** Thinc uses a dot notation to build nested sections.